midearth-labs/fit-journey/game/entities.md

 {
   id: string,
   user_id: string, // FK to User
-  challenge_id: string, // FK to DailyChallenge if applicable
+  challenge_id: string, // FK to DailyChallenge
   started_at: timestamp,
   completed_at: timestamp?,
   is_completed: boolean,